zeropsio/recipe-rust/README.md

 # Zerops x Rust
-This is the most bare-bones example of Rust app running on [Zerops](https://zerops.io).
+This is the most bare-bones example of Node.js app running on [Zerops](https://zerops.io) — as few libraries as possible, just a simple endpoint with connnect, read and write to a Zerops PostgreSQL database.

 ![rust](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-rust.png)